JonoHall/Laravel-Vite-Codespaces/README.md

 ## Step 1 - vite.config.js

-Change the Vite config so that when you open the Laravel website with your web client, your browser knows where to connect to the Vite instanace.
+Change the Vite config so that when you open the Laravel website your web client will find assets at the correct Vite instanace host/port.

 `vite.config.js:`
 ```